kailash-manasarovar/statement/docs/memes-triggers/memes.md

 ## Batman and little girl

 - I heard this said a lot around the conservatory, and it also came up on meme's on Twitter.
+- I wonder if the porn contained superhero outfits.
+- I'm also curious as to why `El Pais` ignored me and their servers were controlled by the porn-gangs.
+- They have a big picture of Batman on the wall of their offices.

 ## Jaws